 We work with local professionals to deliver training that is comprehensive and useful.
 The views of the facilitators may not always be the same as yours and sometimes their accent can be difficult to understand, but please be patient.

-Monday: Everyone arrives throughout the day and night and to make things easier on you we’ve opted to take you to a hotel, to complete your training, and so you can adjust to the new culture and climate.
-You’ll be able to introduce yourselves to each other throughout the day.
-Some of you arrive ready and raring to go, and for you, we’ll take you out to sample the local area, or get involved with some of the activities on in the hotel.
-Others would prefer to head straight to bed and that’s fine too.
-Everyone acclimatizes differently.
+Monday: Everyone arrives throughout the day and night.
+You’ll be able to introduce yourselves to each other during the day and throughout the rest of the week.
+Some of you arrive ready and raring to go, for you, we’ll take you out to sample the local area, or you can get involved with some of the activities organised by the SLV.Bali team.
+Others would prefer to head straight to bed and that’s fine too, everyone acclimatizes differently.
 Please tell us how you are feeling and we’ll do our best to help with whatever you may need.

 Thursday & Friday: On Thursday morning, you will be heading off on your Adventure Break!
 The later half of the week is is for you to get to know the other volunteers.
 There are a variety of activities for you to get stuck into, you’ll be bonding with your team and getting out into the countryside whilst you do it, surging down a white water river together and enjoying a starlit campfire on your Adventure Break.

 Please treat the homestay with respect.
 You’re residing in someone’s family home for the duration of your placement, so please be mindful that your family is not responsible for cleaning up after you.
 Please be tidy and courteous to the family and the rest of your housemates.